What we learned from the UK's general election that will shape politics over the coming years

 In 2015 Labour, which had been dominant in Scottish politics for decades, lost all but one of its seats to the pro-independence Scottish National Party.

-Thursday's election almost reversed that, with Labour winning the vast majority of seats in Scotland while the SNP lost 38 seats, leaving it with only nine and putting to rest any thoughts of a pro-independence referendum for Scotland any time soon.
+Thursday's election almost reversed that, with Labour winning the vast majority of seats in Scotland while the SNP lost the bulk of the seats it was defending, leaving it with only nine and putting to rest any thoughts of a pro-independence referendum for Scotland any time soon.

 The SNP, which governs in Scotland, has had a difficult few years, most notably as a result of a funding scandal that has embroiled former leader Nicola Sturgeon and her husband.